logo

 5. Cut out fruits and vegetable from the grocery store circulars.
 You should have no problem finding lots of appropriate veggies that are on sale during the month of November.
 Glue on the foods to the center plate of the cornucopia.

-photo of punching hole2photo of paper plate cornucopia
+paper plate cornucopia